watspeed/cloud-computing-security-essentials/lab1/lab1-guide.md

 ![](../images/lab1_fig3.PNG)

 At the bottom of the nano window are the available nano commands. ^ means ctrl.
-So you can write in the file something like “this is a test” Then press `<ctrl+x>` to exit
+So you can write in the file something like “this is a test”.
+Then press `<ctrl+x>` to exit.
 When asked, press `<y>` to save the changes.
 Press `<enter>` to confirm the file name.